Google Translate Disclaimer

 There are many ways for students to engage in school food and nutrition initiatives, such as:

-There are many ways for parents, caregivers, and families to engage in school food and nutrition initiatives that help create a positive food and nutrition environment, such as:
+There are many ways for parents, caregivers, and families to engage in school food and nutrition initiatives such as:

-• Pack litter-less lunches to support eco-schools initiatives and nutritious food choices.
+• Support climate action and pack litter-less lunches to support eco-schools initiatives and nutritious food choices.

 • Take the You’re the Chef leader’s training to offer food skills program to students.

-• Participate in school council discussions and decisions related to fundraising and hot lunch programs to ensure diversity, equity and inclusion.
+• Participate in school council discussions and decisions related to fundraising and hot lunch programs to help make sure food choices meet family’s needs.

 • Rethink school and classroom celebrations.
-Include food, movement, music and special activities.
+Focus on fun by including food, movement, music and special activities instead of food.

 Resources to share with parents/families include: